hotmeshio/samples-javascript/README.md

 <img src="./img/stream_driven_workflow_with_redis.png" alt="A stream-driven workflow engine" style="max-width:100%;width:800px;">

-The design system is based on a [canonical set](https://zenodo.org/records/12168558) of 9 message types (and corresponding transitions) that guarantee the coordinated flow in the absence of a central controller.
+The modeling system is based on a [canonical set](https://zenodo.org/records/12168558) of 9 message types (and corresponding transitions) that guarantee the coordinated flow in the absence of a central controller.

 <img src="./img/hotmesh_canonical_types.png" alt="HotMesh Canonical Message and Transition types" style="max-width:100%;width:800px;">